 A Rich History and a Promising Future

 Almost a full century has passed since its founding, and the Greenkeepers Club of New England, officially recognized as the New England Chapter of the Golf Course Superintendents Association of America, is still flourishing.
-With over 500 active members, including golf course superintendents, assistant superintendents, equipment managers, student members and companies, and their affiliates, the New England Chapter of GCSAA has never let global war, economic crisis, or nature at its most outrageous stop it from serving and supporting its members.
+With over 500 active members, including golf course superintendents, assistant superintendents, equipment managers, student members, companies, and their affiliates, the New England Chapter of GCSAA has never let global war, economic crisis, or nature at its most outrageous stop it from serving and supporting its members.

 The organization’s history includes continuous publication of a professional paper since 1929, funding of research at the University of Massachusetts and the Rhode Island Experimental Station plus scholarship funding and administration.
 Add to that hundreds of meetings, training opportunities, and conferences for members, companies, industry representatives, and countless other initiatives that benefit, enrich, and protect the needs of golf course superintendents and the future of the profession.